Israel orders Al Jazeera to close its local operation and seizes some of its equipment

 Most notably in 2013, Egyptian authorities raided a luxury hotel used by Al Jazeera as an operating base after the military takeover that followed mass protests against President Mohammed Morsi.
 Three Al Jazeera staff members received 10-year prison sentences, but were released in 2015 following widespread international criticism.

 Gambrell reported from Jerusalem.
-Associated Press writer Jack Jeffrey in Jerusalem contributed.
+Associated Press writers Jack Jeffrey in Jerusalem and Melanie Lidman in Tel Aviv contributed.

 Credit: AP